Manx cat: Manx Cat Genome Project

 One desired result of this research is the development of tests that can be used to keep the breed healthy by identifying cats which should not be bred.
 A minimum of three cats' genes will have to be sequenced to obtain the required genetic data.

 After the initial fundraising goal was reached in December 2015, the first cat sequenced was a purebred Manx calico rumpy named Bonnag, selected because the registry of this dam (breeding female) and her kittens in the British Governing Council of the Cat Fancy (GCCF) aids controlled study of a specific bloodline.
 Bonnag's samples were sent for sequencing in April 2016, with raw gene sequence results received by MCGP in August 2016; the laborious process of genome assembly has begun, to be followed by comparison with previously collected cat genomic data from 99 Lives, and eventual peer-reviewed publication of the results in a scientific journal.
 Fundraising for the second genome to be sequenced by the project began September 2016; costs dropped to UK£1,400 per cat in November 2015, and as of April 2016 dropped to about £1,200, using the Illumina HiSeq X Ten sequencer, down from original projections of £10,000 before the X Ten was available for non-human sequencing.
 The dramatic drop in costs allowed the first cat's sequencing to be done well ahead of the original schedule.
 MCGP has already identified the location of the mutation responsible for suppression of Bonnag's tail, the deletion of a single bit of genetic data among 2.8 billion making up the genome.

 The selected second sample is from a kitten that had to be euthanised for Manx syndrome, and it is hoped that this new sequence can identify the genetic specifics of the condition and why it only affects some offspring.

 Behaviour

-As with all cat breeds, the cat fancy has arrived through observation at a variety of widely held generalisations about the Manx breed as a whole.
-The Manx is considered a social and gregarious cat, and very attached to humans, but also shy of strangers.
-The breed is said to be highly intelligent, playful, and in its behaviour reminiscent of dogs.
-For example, like some Maine Coons and a few other breeds, Manx cats often learn to fetch small thrown objects.
-They may also follow their owners about like puppies, and are believed to be better able to learn simple verbal commands than most cats.

-Many of these views of the breed are not known to have a very long history.
+Fancier's often describe the Manx as being doglike in behaviour.

+These beliefs about the Manx's behaviour were not described in the past.

 Lane's early and experienced account of the temperament of this "variety, which is quaint and interesting" is simply that they were "docile, good-tempered and sociable", and that a prize specimen should be "an alert, active animal of much power and energetic character."